 |Money Market Account||1.25% APY||$1|

 United Texas Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
-United Texas Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+United Texas Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-United Texas Bank's CD rates are fair in comparison to the national average.Back to Overview
+United Texas Bank's CD rates are fair compared to other U.S. banks.Back to Overview

 Find a United Texas Bank Near Me

-United Texas Bank has two branches in the U.S.Back to Overview
+United Texas Bank has two locations in the U.S.Back to Overview